gatsbyjs/gatsby/docs/tutorial/part-one/index.md

   <p>Your browser does not support the video element.</p>
 </video>

+*Challenge*: Using the instructions above as hints, see if you can create a third page and link to it from the home page.

 ## Interactive page

 One nice thing about using Gatsby for building websites vs. other tools is that itʼs easier to add interactivity to your pages.
 React.js was designed for
 Facebook.com and is used on many other world-class web applications.

-Let's see how easy it is to add interactive elements to our pages.
+Let's see how to add interactive elements to our pages.
 Let's start with a counter.

 We'll start by creating a new link to a page at `/counter`/ from our original `index.js` page component `<Link to="/counter/">Counter</Link>`.